-This is my third year as the Council's independent internal auditor and during this year I have been able to further develop my understanding of the Council, its challenges, opportunities, aims and objectives.
-The approach I have followed for the internal audit is in line with the requirements to complete the Annual Governance and Accountability Return (AGAR), Annual Internal Audit Report (the AIAR).
+This is my fourth year as the Councils independent internal auditor, and is the first year I'm able to carry out my review at the pleasant new office at Victoria Park.

+The approach I have followed for the internal audit is in line with the requirements to complete the Annual Governance and Accountability Return (AGAR), internal auditors report (the AIAR).

-The Annual Governance and Accountability Return (AGAR) that all Parish and Town Councils complete covers a number of governance and financial management areas.
-The Council's independent internal auditor is required to review certain systems and undertake tests in a number of areas each year to aid the Council's AGAR submission; these primarily cover the control over financial activity.
+The AGAR, that all Parish and Town Councils complete, covers a number of governance and financial management areas.
+The Council's independent internal auditor is required to review certain systems and undertake tests in a number of areas each year to aid the Councils AGAR submission; these primarily cover the control over financial activity.
 However, although the internal auditor's section of the AGAR is weighted towards finance, the internal audit is not 'an accounting audit' as would be undertaken as part of the private sector accounting requirement.
-The role of the internal auditor is to focus on the review of a sample of the Council's control arrangements (including financial control) that contribute to the Council's management of risk and the delivery of its aims and objectives.
+The role of the internal auditor is to focus on the review of a sample of the Councils control arrangements (including financial control), that contribute to the Councils management of risk and the delivery of its aims and objectives.

-Through the work I have undertaken and then detailed in the report below I have responded to each of the questions the AIAR asks of the internal auditor.
+Through the work I have undertaken, and then detailed in the report below, I have responded to each of the questions the AIAR asks of the internal auditor.

-Internal Auditor's assessment for the completion of the AGAR Part 3
+Internal Auditors assessment for the completion of the AGAR Part 3 Financial Year 2024-25

-Financial Year 2023-24